Debra Byrne: Personal life

 Debra gave birth to her second daughter, Lauren, who was fathered by director Chris Webb.

 During 1987 while rehearsing for her role of Fantine in the Australian theatre production of Les Misérables, Byrne met fellow actor, Neil Melville.
 By June 1989 the couple were planning their wedding.
 Byrne and Melville separated in November 1996 and later divorced.

 Byrne's performances as Norma Desmond on Sunset Boulevard from October 1996 to June 1997 were interrupted by "her frequent and sudden absences from the show [which] were partially blamed for the show's lack of success" despite "great critical notices."
-She had attempted suicide late in 1997 and was being treated by a psychiatrist to feel "more focused and driven than ever before."
-She was diagnosed with clinical depression and undertook a course of prescription medication.
-In March 1998 she told Peter Ford of Playbill that "Nobody ever bothered to investigate if that was my major problem, when finally I had a label for my troubles it was a great relief."
+She attempted suicide late in 1997 and was being treated by a psychiatrist to feel "more focused and driven than ever before."
+She was subsequently diagnosed with clinical depression and undertook a course of prescription medication.
+In March 1998, she told Peter Ford of Playbill that "Nobody ever bothered to investigate if that was my major problem, when finally I had a label for my troubles it was a great relief."

 Byrne was the domestic partner of French musician, Ced Le Meledo, with whom she collaborated on the live show, Paris-Melbourne.
 They had one daughter together, Lucille Le Meledo (b.
 12 July 2000).
 The couple separated in 2006.
 Her daughter eventually made her theatrical debut in 2011 as the title role in Annie.
-In that same year her autobiography, Not Quite Ripe: A Memoir, was released and described by her publisher as "the real story of her gritty, sometimes perilous existence as she chased her career, became addicted to heroin and finally rehabilitated herself".
+In that same year, Byrne's autobiography, Not Quite Ripe: A Memoir, was released and described by her publisher as "the real story of her gritty, sometimes perilous existence as she chased her career, became addicted to heroin and finally rehabilitated herself".

-As of 2019, she lives in Melbourne with her daughter Lucille and two of her grandsons whom she has custody of.
+As of 2019, Byrne lives in Melbourne with her daughter Lucille and two of her grandsons, of whom she has custody.